code-Anambra/Functionand-class-test/README.md

+INstruction, open a new project in Vscode called Exam2 and implement the folowing code

 Functions:
 1) Define a Dart function that takes two parameters (int a, int b) and returns their sum.
 2) Write a function that calculates the factorial of a given number.